wpmudev/qa/readme.txt

 === Q&A ===
-Contributors: WPMUDEV
+Contributors: scribu
 Tags: questions, answers, community, Q&A, stackoverflow, wordpress-plugins Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.1
 Stable tag: trunk

-Q&A Lite allows any WordPress site to have a fully featured questions and answers section - just like StackOverflow, Yahoo Answers, Quora and more...
+Q&A allows any WordPress site to have a fully featured questions and answers section - just like StackOverflow, Yahoo Answers, Quora and more...

 == Description ==